FAST FACTS about MISSION HILLS CHRISTIAN SCHOOL

-Students are well prepared for high school at Mission Hills as evidenced by the excellent acceptance rates at our area's private high schools as well as our SAT scores.
+Students are well prepared for high school at Mission Hills as evidenced by the excellent acceptance rates at our area's private high schools as well as our Terra Nova scores.

 Students are offered the opportunity to develop leadership skills by participating in our Student Action Council.
 Junior High electives for seventh graders vary from year to year; offerings have included digital animation, debate, drama, art, cooking and yearbook.
 In preparation for high school, eighth graders receive a year of instruction in Spanish.

-Students from Kindergarten to grade 8 are instructed in P.E.
+Students from JK to grade 8 are instructed in P.E.

 Technology, Spanish, and Music are taught once per week by teachers specifically qualified in those fields.